efficient/rdma_bench/README.md

  * Modify `HRD_REGISTRY_IP` in `run-servers.sh` and `run-machines.sh` to the IP
    address of the server machine.
 The server runs a memcached instance that is used as a queue pair registry.
- * Allocate hugepages on the NIC's socket at the server machine.
-On our machines, the NIC is attached to socket 0, so all benchmark scripts bind allocated memory and threads to socket 0.
-On Ubuntu systems, create 8192 hugepages on socket 0 using:
+ * Allocate hugepages on all machines, and set unlimited SHM limits.
+On Linux systems, hugepages can be allocated using:
 ```
 	sudo echo 8192 > /sys/devices/system/node/node0/hugepages/hugepages-2048kB/nr_hugepages
 ```